Medical Student AAFP Leaders

 As medical care and health care reform undergo pivotal changes, the voice of medical students is critical in shaping a future that aligns with the core principles of primary care.
 Learn what drew current leaders to their roles and find out what they hope to achieve through their skills and passion for family medicine.

-In her role, Sway represents student member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.
+In her role, Libby represents student member interestes at the AAFP Congress of Delegates and functions as a member of the AAFP Commission on Education.

 The Ohio State University College of Medicine

-As a representative of the AAFP's Commission on Governmental Advocacy, Anthony is involved in guiding the Academy's advocacy efforts before the federal government and to assist the constituent chapters in their advocacy efforts before state governments.
+As a representative of the AAFP's Commission on Governmental Advocacy, the student leader is involved in guiding the Academy's advocacy efforts before the federal government and to assist the constituent chapters in their advocacy efforts before state governments.

 East Tennessee State University Quillen College of Medicine